Reactive vs. Preventive vs. Predictive Maintenance: Which Is Best?

 • Fewer parts inventory required: Only stock parts that are truly necessary, based on sensor alerts.

-Integrating IoT technologies into your infrastructure comes with unique complexities and upfront costs for installation and employee training:
+Just keep in mind that integrating IoT technologies into your infrastructure comes with unique complexities and upfront costs for installation and employee training:

 • More complex than preventive maintenance: Sophisticated systems and technical know-how are required to implement effectively.